zahidaliayub/RevolutionVR-Final-RVR/doc/translation_process.md

 This directory contains all translations.
 Filenames must adhere to this format:

-    voxels_xx_YY.ts or voxels_xx.ts
+    RevolutionVR_xx_YY.ts or RevolutionVR_xx.ts

-#### voxels_en.ts (Source file)
+#### RevolutionVR_en.ts (Source file)

-`src/qt/locale/voxels_en.ts` is treated in a special way.
+`src/qt/locale/RevolutionVR_en.ts` is treated in a special way.
 It is used as the source for all other translations.
 Whenever a string in the code is changed this file must be updated to reflect those changes.
 This can be accomplished by running `lupdate` (included in the Qt SDK).
 Also, a custom script is used to extract strings from the non-Qt parts:

     python share/qt/extract_strings_qt.py
-    lupdate voxels-qt.pro -no-obsolete -locations none -ts src/qt/locale/voxels_en.ts
+    lupdate RevolutionVR-qt.pro -no-obsolete -locations none -ts src/qt/locale/RevolutionVR_en.ts

 ##### Handling of plurals in the source file

 When new plurals are added to the source file, it's important to do the following steps:

-1. Open voxels_en.ts in Qt Linguist (also included in the Qt SDK)
+1. Open RevolutionVR_en.ts in Qt Linguist (also included in the Qt SDK)
 2. Search for `%n`, which will take you to the parts in the translation that use plurals
 3. Look for empty `English Translation (Singular)` and `English Translation (Plural)` fields
 4. Add the appropriate strings for the singular and plural form of the base string